danielmkarlsson/SuperClean/README.md

 • ~~Set audible default values for `fmx`, what are sensible defaults?~~
 • ~~Pan not working in `fmx`~~
 • ~~Pan not working in `uio`~~

-• Investigate possible bug where long samples (try an hour) will play back at lower sample rate
+• ~~Investigate possible bug where long samples (try an hour) will play back at lower sample rate (turns out around 3 minutes is max before fitror sets in)~~

 • ReDo rm with feedback
 • Might there be a way to lessen the likeliness of the envelopes in `fmx` clicking?
 • Sequence the order of effects